 Haruko Kagami: Haruko took a Permaculture Design Certificate course in 2009 from Jesse Lemiuex.
 She then started the Kelowna Permaculture group.
 She has managed the Okanagan College community garden and composting garden at the EECO Centre for a few seasons with permaculture group volunteers.
 She organized various “perma-blitzes” which included building a herb spiral, and building & maintaining a seedling greenhouse.
 She also invited several great permaculture teachers including Jesse Lemiuex (Vancouver) & Javan Bernakevitch, as well as teachers from Verge Permaculture (Calgary) and Element Eco Design (Vernon) to Kelowna to teach introduction to permaculture courses.
 The Kelowna Permaculture group also had an annual seedling planting party in early Spring.
 Haruko graduated with a civil engineering technology diploma in 2005 and works as a civil designer at CTQ Consultants.
 She aims to educate the engineering community with more sustainable and practical solutions.
 She brings the two seemingly opposed worlds of engineering and permaculture to her teaching.
 The Kelowna Permaculture group was closed in 2016.
 It was a very happy moment for Haruko when Lucie Bardos started the Permaculture Kelowna group in 2017, and Haruko believes it will be a great new beginning for the Kelowna community.

 Lucie Bardos: Lucie is a community worker and permaculturist.
 She earned her MSc in Human Ecology in 2015 and has been working in the field of sustainability ever since.
 She is very much interested in the concept of social sustainability and has worked with the Degrowth and Transition Towns movements to deepen her knowledge .
 For the past 5 years, Lucie has been sharing her knowledge of permaculture and sustainability via workshops and by facilitating meet up groups both in Canada and in Europe.
-She most recently worked for the Start Fresh Project as a coordinator for a culinary and farm training course designed to empower vulnerable community members.
+She most recently worked for the Start Fresh Project as a grant writer and coordinator for a culinary and farm training course designed to empower vulnerable community members.
 She is also part of the Permaculture Women’s Guild (PWG) online PDC course faculty.
 In early 2019, she began her Permaculture Diploma and the Kelowna Community PDC is one of her first diploma projects!
 Lucie also enjoys writing and is a regular contributor to Permaculture Women Magazine, hosted on Medium.com.